| |

 Set a large stock pot full of water on the stove and bring to a boil.

 Allow to boil for 2 minutes per egg; add minutes if you do a lot of eggs.
-This extra time allows the water to boil again after adding the cold eggs.
+This extra time allows the water to boil again after the cold eggs are added.
 For my 14 eggs, I did 35 minutes.

 Now there are some varying opinions on how long to boil an egg and it can vary by how many eggs at a time you are cooking as well.

-Remove from water with a ladle and place directly in an ice bath
+Remove from water with a ladle and place directly in a bowl of ice water.

-Allow to cool; you can add more ice if they seem not to be cooling down.
+Allow to cool; you can add more ice if they do not seem to be cooling down.

 peeled hard boiled eggs on white plate